 In June 2020, the Supreme Court issued a landmark decision in Bostock, declaring that the prohibition against sex discrimination under Title VII of the Civil Rights Act of 1964 encompasses discrimination based on sexual orientation and gender identity.
 However, Title VII is not as protective of transgender employees as some state laws.
 For example, Title VII only applies if an employer has fifteen or more employees.
-Hustates may-and some do-extend anti-discrimination protections to workplaces with fewer than fifteen employees.
+But states may-and some do-extend anti-discrimination protections to workplaces with fewer than fifteen employees.
 California's employment discrimination law applies to workplaces with at least five employees, while Colorado's applies to workplaces with just one employee.
-Thus, while Bostock affords unprecedented protection to transgender employees who live in states that previously extended no safeguards against employment discrimination, trans individuals living in stricter states will be better protected under state than federal law.
+Thus, while Bostock affords unprecedented protection to transgender employees who live in states that previously extended no safeguards against employment discrimination, that previously extended no safeguards against employment discrimination, that transgender individuals living in stricter states will be better protected under state than federal law.

-Before Bostock, twenty-two states and the D.C. explicitly prohibited employment discrimination based on gender identity.
-The laws in these states protected against both sexual orientation and gender identity discrimination in the workplace.
-In 2020, Virginia became the first state in over ten years to add sexual orientation and gender identity to its existing employment discrimination laws.
-Minnesota was the first state to extend protection to transgender individuals with the passage of the Minnesota Human Rights Act in
+Before Bostock, twenty-two states and D.C. explicitly prohibited employment discrimination based on gender identity.90 The laws in these states protected against both sexual orientation and gender identity discrimination in the workplace.91 In 2020, Virginia became the first state in over ten years to add sexual